Policy Working Groups

 The role of the CSM Working Groups is…

-- to provide a space for dialogue and the exchange of views amongst CSOs on the issues under consideration by the CFS OEWG/TT
+- …to provide a space for dialogue and exchange of views amongst CSOs on the issues under consideration by the CFS Open-Ended Working Groups (OEWG) and Technical Task Teams (TTT);

-- to provide a space for CSOs to develop strong and well-articulated civil society positions…to provide inputs to the civil society members of the CFS OEWG and TTs
+- …to provide a space for CSOs to develop strong and well-articulated civil society positions

-- to identify civil society participants in CFS OEWGs and Task Teams and in Round Table panels.
+- …to identify civil society participants in CFS OEWGs and TTTs and in Round Table panels.

 Participation in CSM Working Groups: the CSM working groups are open to ALL members of the Civil Society Mechanism.
 Membership of the CSM is open to all CSOs working on food security and nutrition.
-CSOs interested in participating in a CSM working group should contact the relevant CSM Coordinator and or facilitator.
+CSOs interested in participating in a CSM working group should contact the relevant CSM Coordinator and facilitator or the CSM Secretariat email@example.com.
 Members of the CSM WGs are encouraged to participate actively and not just be recipients of information!

 Coordinators and Technical Facilitators of CSM Working Groups: each of the CSM working groups require a coordinator and facilitator who are dedicated to enabling broad civil society participation and engagement leading up to the CFS Plenary Session.
-The Coordinator position is reserved for a Coordination Committee member, and should be supported by a facilitator.
+The Coordinator position is reserved for a Coordination Committee member, and should be supported by one or more facilitators.
 Both the coordinators and facilitators are meant to fulfill a facilitation rather than political role on a voluntary basis.
 The facilitator is considered a “resource person” and should provide support to the Coordinator.
-The selection of the coordinator(s) and facilitator(s) should be proposed by the members of the working group and agreed by the members of the CSM Coordination Committee
+The selection of the coordinator(s) and facilitator(s) should be proposed by the members of the working group and agreed by the members of the CSM Coordination Committee.